 4. Monitor Body Weight

 Achieve and maintain a healthy weight through a combination of diet and exercise.
-Consult a dietitian if necessary for personalized guidance.
+Consult a dietitian if necessary for personalised guidance.

 5. Routine Health Check-ups